← Previous Post: | Next Post:

 Teaching leadership is bogus.
 It’s done in a million different ways.
 Mainly it’s psychobabble for big boys in beauteous locales.

 And it’s really, really, really, reallllllly lucrative.
-Like, read The Economist magazine and you’ll see these two-page amazing ads for Give us thirty thousands dollars for three days in Majorca and we’ll send you back a leader … And you think huh?
+Like, read The Economist magazine and you’ll see these two-page amazing ads for Give us thirty thousand dollars for three days in Majorca and we’ll send you back a leader … And you think huh?
 What dumbshit corporation pays for that?

 But okay.
 I mean, Goldman Sachs makes all kinds of money, and they’re a private firm, so okay.